lalathealter/ysingh-backend-assignment/README.md

 7. **LIST WAREHOUSE** *WAREHOUSE#**
 - List information about the warehouse with the given warehouse# along with a listing of all product stocked in the warehouse.

-## COMMAND HISTORY
-We like to keep a log of commands issued in the product management software so we can debug issues that arose during manual data entry.
-While the REPL is active, asynchrously stream history to a file in batches of 2.
-If a user types in two commands we want those two to be in the same batch, if they type 3 commands stream the first two and wait for the fourth command.
-Do not stream more than one batch at a time.

 ## EXAMPLE SESSION
 Here is an example session to show you what a run of your program should look like.
 - Example Input is prepended with >